 A statutory Electricity at Work Inspection is carried out every 5 years.
-The last inspection was carried out on 20th July 2020.

 Portable electrical equipment is logged on an inventory and subject to periodic examination and test (PAT testing) by electrical contractors.

 Staff must not bring electrical equipment from home for use at work unless it has been subject to satisfactory examination and test.